 When Statements Are Required

-Transparency is a core obligation of any trustee, and custodial trustees are no exception.
-This statute requires the custodial trustee to provide written statements describing the trust property and its administration at several key points.
+Transparency is a core duty of any trustee.
+Custodial trustees are no exception.
+The trustee must give written statements about the trust property at several key points.

 On the acceptance of custodial trust property, the custodial trustee shall provide a written statement describing the custodial trust property and shall thereafter provide a written statement of the administration of the custodial trust property: 1.
 Once each year.
 2. On request at reasonable times by the beneficiary or the beneficiary's legal representative.
 3. On resignation or removal of the custodial trustee.
 4. On termination of the custodial trust.